About This Drug

 - Abnormal bleeding, which may be life-threatening – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

-- Rare, but serious reaction causing swelling in the eye.
+- Serious reaction causing swelling in the eye.

 - Abnormal heart beat/EKG.

 - You may experience more severe side effects if you take encorafenib alone compared to taking it in combination with binimetinib.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.